 Who’s using HTTPS?
 Google, Facebook, Instagram, your bank, your credit card company, your company’s payroll, your insurance company, your ISP’s web site, even YouTube and Vimeo!
 Basically, almost every web site that matters.

 So what’s all the fuss about your personal information being stolen?
 Well, there’s a small possibility that you might have mistyped your bank’s URL, and the mistyped URL happens to be a website created by some bad guy, and it serves a valid SSL certificate that matched the mistyped domain name.
 There’s also a possibility that a bad guy redirected you to a plain HTTP URL (a technique called sslstrip).

 You might have seen the suggestion that you should remember to turn off Windows Network Discovery and file sharing when you connect a Windows PC to a public WiFi hotspot.
-But Windows has that already figured out for you: simply select Public when it asks you whether the connection is Public, Home or Work.
+But Windows has already figured it out for you.
+When you connect to a new WiFi network, Windows will ask you if the connection is Public, Home, or Work.

 Even so, we speak with high confidence that security sensitive apps (such as your bank’s) will not use insecure communication protocols when talking back to servers.
-Therefore, you should be safe using your bank’s app, even on an open WiFi connection.
+Therefore, you should be safe using your bank’s app, even on a public WiFi connection.
 Ask the app developer if you wan to be sure.

-If you use the pcWRT router, there’s a simple way to check it out.
+If you use the pcWRT router, there’s a simple way to check out if there are insecure apps on your smartphone.
 Here’s how: